 *Ratings are from Amazon at the time of publication and can change

-There may not be an overwhelming number of customer reviews on this product, but if you look around elsewhere, you’ll find it’s a well-liked product overall.
-And for such a quality product, you may be surprised to find it will only set you back about $20.
+There are over 400 customer reviews on this product, and it has an average rating of 4 out of 5 stars.
+And for such a quality product, you may be surprised to find it will only set you back about $15.

 Our Runner Up Pick: Sentry Stop That! for Cats